How to Create Simple Toggle Buttons in React

 }

-The important part is here that we want to stretch the span to the size of the label (60x30).
-In order to achieve this, we can set all four positions to 0.
-We can also add a transition in order to animate the toggle, and for better accessibility, set the cursor to pointer so that it's clearly visible it is an interactive element.
+The important parts are highlighted.
+We want to stretch the span to the size of the label (60x30).
+To achieve this, we can set all four positions to 0.
+We can also add a transition in order to animate the toggle, and for better accessibility, set the cursor to pointer so that it's clearly visible it's an interactive element.
+Import this CSS to the component to apply the styles.
 With all this in place, we should have the following:

 span:before {